Degrees and Certificates

 The BA in sociology helps students understand the social forces that shape the world.
 Students learn how social movements emerge from the collective efforts of individuals.
 They study the role that social forces play in defining racial identities and gender roles.

 A minor in anthropology enriches many majors with its holistic and cross-cultural perspective.
 It is is a good fit for students majoring in biology, communication, English, history, psychology, sociology, and others.
 This minor will be useful for anyone contemplating an international career or a future profession involving culturally-diverse populations.

 A minor in immigration studies provides an interdisciplinary and comparative understanding of the immigrant experience, ethnic identity, assimilation, ethnic exclusion and conflict, and refugee situations.
 This minor will prepare students to contribute to the ongoing national debate about immigration.

-A minor in sociology provides a disciplined and systematic way to study issues of justice, equality, freedom, and identity.
+A minor in sociology lets you explore an enormous range of fascinating topics.
 A sociology minor is considered excellent preparation for a variety of careers and an excellent foundation for law school or higher education.